Masses

 Gravity

-(1690) as a difference in push caused by external, high-energy particles
+difference in push caused by external, high-energy particles partially blocked

-partially blocked by any mass rather than as a magical pulling force radiating
+by any mass rather than as a magical pulling force radiating out from each

-out from each mass.
-Some scientists skeptical of Le Sage’s push said solids
+mass.
+Some scientists skeptical of Le Sage’s push said solids would be scorched

-scientists should first calculate what happens to those masses when the pulling
+first calculate what happens to those masses when the pulling force of gravity

 The sun